nestybox/sysbox/docs/user-guide/install-package.md

 ```

 Unfortunately, Sysbox **does not currently support** working with Docker when the latter is
 installed via a snap package.
-We are working on resolving this.

 In the meantime, you **must install Docker natively** (method (1) above).